 - help-enabled graphical dialogs and form editors to modify parameters

-- the state-of-the-art Sirius workflow palette built for Eclipse (see below)
+- the modern Sirius workflow and mapping diagram palette (see below)

 - the AnalytiX DS Mapping Manager for spreadsheet-style mappings*

 - a Java API to feed or consume Voracity job metadata from your applications

 Having your data and job metadata modeled in EMF, changes you make in any one interface will be reflected in another so you can use and move between any Voracity work style!

 And if you need to develop and/or run database, Java or MapReduce code -- or Python, Perl or other shell scripts -- remember you're in Eclipse!
 That means that SQL design and execution features, multiple text editors, WickedShell, and other plug-ins for R, CDT, et al are all at your fingertips in this same pane of glass.